couleehop/couleehop.github.io-before-2023-07-21/_posts/2019-07-19-seven-rivers-jazz-band.markdown

 ---

 <div class="entry-content">
-A Dixieland jazz band plays at the Harmony on the River concert series.
+<p>A Dixieland jazz band plays at the Harmony on the River concert series.
 Friday, July 19, 2019 at 7:00pm at the Black River Beach Neighborhood Center.
 </p>
 </div>